JetBrains/Qodana/topics/pricing.md

 ### Can I switch between trial licenses?

-Yes, you can switch between trial versions of the Ultimate and Ultimate Plus licenses within your account.
+Yes, you can switch between trial versions of the Ultimate and Ultimate Plus licenses one time using your JetBrains Account.

 ### What are the license costs comprised of?